Scaling and Load Balancing¶

 With a Load Balancer, you can exceed well beyond 5,000 CPS before any concerns arise.

-How can I scale in Multiple Zones?¶
+How can I scale across Multiple Zones?¶

 This is where you need to look at traffic sources and destinations.
-Setting up servers in proximity to customers and providers allows the least latent routes, ensuring a more consistent quality of service.
+Setting up servers close to customers and providers allows for the least amount of latent routes, resulting in a more consistent quality of service.

 You can give your customers a single SIP and, based on their IP proximity, redirect them to the nearest zone using DNS.

 FAQ - Scaling and Load Balancing¶